 All Basic Aging Pilot Grant applications are encouraged.
-However, special consideration will be given to proposals that fall under one or both of the following categories:
+However, special consideration will be given to proposals at the aging/cancer interface:

 - Research at the aging/cancer interface: Applications under this area are eligible for co-funding by the Mays Cancer Center.
 Again, all applications must address some aspect of the basic biology of aging.
 However, this funding category is for applications that use our understanding of basic aging biology to address fundamental issues of why cancer is much more frequent in older individuals, or how your proposal could have implications for cancer therapy and research.
 Note: It is not sufficient to simply state that cancer occurs more frequently as a function of age.

 Proposal format and guidelines for all grant applications: